crypto-org-chain/chain-main/x/inflation/README.md

 The Inflation module integrates with the Cosmos SDK's Mint module by providing a custom `InflationCalculationFn` (`DeflationCalculationFn`) that applies exponential decay to the base inflation rate.
 The decay calculation:

 1. Retrieves the base inflation rate using the default Cosmos SDK calculation
-2. Checks if decay is enabled (decay rate > 0) and if current height >= decay start height
+2. Checks if decay is enabled (decay rate > 0) and if current height >= stored decay epoch
-3. Calculates months elapsed since decay start
+3. Calculates months elapsed since the decay epoch
 4. Applies exponential decay: `base_rate × (1 - decay_rate)^months_elapsed`
 5. Returns the final inflation rate